Charisma Carpenter: Career

 Carpenter has starred in an assortment of made-for-TV and direct-to-video films including the sex comedy What Boys Like, the horror film Voodoo Moon, and the romantic comedies See Jane Date and Relative Chaos on ABC Family (the latter of which co-starred fellow Buffy alum Nicholas Brendon).
 She also appeared in the original films Flirting with Danger and Cheaters' Club (both 2006) both on Lifetime and the Syfy original film House of Bones broadcast in 2010, around the same time as her guest spot in Legend of the Seeker.

 In 2009, Carpenter starred in production company Red Sparrow's first film, Psychosis, which was released on January 11, 2011.
 In August 2010, she had a supporting role in Sylvester Stallone's The Expendables.
 After the success of The Expendables, Carpenter was cast in Human Factor and in the indie thriller Crash Site.
 She appeared in an episode of the seventh season of Supernatural alongside Buffy co-star James Marsters.
 In 2012, Carpenter landed a recurring role as Rebecca Sewell in the first season of ABC Family drama series The Lying Game.
 She was upgraded to a series regular for the second season.
 Later in the same year, she reprised her role as Lacy in The Expendables 2.

 On August 28, 2013, Surviving Evil (original working title: I Survived Evil) debuted on Investigation Discovery, with Carpenter as host; in the premiere episode, Carpenter herself was featured as a crime survivor, revisiting the horrific attack she and two friends suffered at the hands of violent serial rapist and police officer Henry Hubbard Jr. on San Diego's Torrey Pines State Beach in 1991.
 She starred in the 2015 erotic film Bound, alongside Morgan Obenreder, which received a lukewarm reception.
 She later led the television film Mommy's Secret.

-In February 2021, Carpenter spoke out against director Joss Whedon in support of Ray Fisher who also claimed to have experienced a toxic environment at the hands of the director.
-She accused him of dismissing her from Angel because of her pregnancy.